 We’re Australia’s principal revenue collection agency, responsible for managing and shaping the tax and superannuation systems for the benefit of the Australian community.

-As an ATO graduate you’ll work alongside other professionals, contributing to the economic and social wellbeing of the Australian community.
+As an ATO graduate, you’ll work alongside other professionals, contributing to the economic and social wellbeing of the Australian community.
 Together you’ll help shape an organisation known for its contemporary services, expertise and integrity.

 What you need

+We value our people and their diverse skills and give high priority to developing their capabilities.
 If you have a degree in any of these disciplines, you could have the skills we’re looking for.

 - Accounting, Finance and Commerce

 - Information Technology